 The Federal Code Of Regulation (CFR) FCC Part 15 is a common testing standard for most electronic equipment.
 FCC Part 15 covers the regulations under which an intentional or unintentional (incidental) radiator that can be operated without an individual license.
 FCC Part 15 also covers the technical specifications, administrative requirements and other conditions relating to the marketing of FCC Part 15 devices.
 The process for FCC Part 15 compliance is dependent on the type of the equipment.
-Devices fall under either verification, declaration of conformity or certification.
+Devices fall under either declaration of conformity or certification.

 See the FCC website for more descriptive information on these classifications.